Medically reviewed by Drugs.com. Last updated on Jul 24, 2023.

 - End-stage renal disease — This also is called end-stage renal failure.
 This occurs when kidney function has deteriorated to the point that if dialysis treatments do not begin, the person will die.
 This is usually the end result of longstanding chronic kidney disease, but occasionally, it also follows acute renal failure.

-Symptoms vary depending on the type of renal failure.
+Symptoms vary depending on the type of renal injury or failure.

-- Acute kidney injury (acute renal failure) — Symptoms may include:
+- Acute kidney injury — Symptoms may include:

 - Decreased urine output